udohjeremiah/udohjeremiah/README.md

-- 👋 hi, I’m  Udoh Jeremiah
+- 👋 me = "udoh jeremiah"
-- 👀 curious & passionate about the question: "What is Deep Learning and how can it create alpha in finance?"
+- 👀 for deep learning in artificial intilligence if curious && passionate activate! (me) end end

-- 🌱 I would love to collaborate and learn from you if share the same passion as I do.
+- 🌱 I would love to collaborate and learn from you if you're curious and share the same passion as I do.
 - 📫 we can reach each other on twitter: @udohjeremiah_
 - 💞️ THANK YOU!!!